MarsCSmajor/Mnist-ML/README.md

 Using Mnist data set in which contains 28x28 images of hand drawn numbers from 0 to 9, we make a model to train on the data and make a prediction.

 I use tensorflow to create/train the model.
-We normalize the data for training and testing data we use keras as part of the tensorflow library to have an input layer, dense hidden layer of 128 neurons per layer and I use relu rectify linear as the activation
+We normalize the data for training and testing data. we use keras as part of the tensorflow library to have an input layer.
+Dense hidden layer of 128 neurons and uses relu (rectify linear ) as the activation

-For the output layer uses 10 classifcations through softmax as the output layer
+Output layer uses 10 classifcations through softmax.

 When compiling the model using the adam optimizer produces a higher accuracy when training the data.